LogTide

 // Monthly cost allocation report

-async function generateCostReport(month: string) {
+async function generateCostReport() {

-const logCounts = await logtide.aggregate({
+const logCounts = await db.query(MONTHLY_VOLUME_SQL); // the SQL above

 tenantId: tenant.tenant_id,

-plan: tenant.tenant_plan,
+plan: tenant.plan,

-logCount: tenant.count,
+logCount: Number(tenant.log_count),

 }));